tonghuikang/blog/_posts/2025-12-23-tracing-claude-code-sessions.md

-Reasons that I am building this
+## Why I built this

 - Persist and visualize my own Claude Code sessions in one place
 - Share how I prompt Claude Code (and my views on prompting)
-- Deliver some views on how evaluation and training could be done
+- Deliver some views on how evaluation (and training) could be done